-The Managing Director of Jubail Industrial College, in accordance with the power of authority bestowed on him and based on the approval by the College Council, meeting #342-1 dated 27 of January 2014, has decided the following:
+The Managing Director of Jubail Industrial College, in accordance with the power of authority bestowed on him and based on the approval by the College Council, meeting #361-6 dated 5 of January 2016, and meeting #362-4 dated 1 of May 2016 has decided the following:

-1st The approval of the Education and Training Policy Handbook attached.

-2nd The Education and Training Policy Handbook as attached will supersede any similarly named document(s) currently in practice.

-3rd All concerned should be notified of the implementation of the above from the date of issue of this decree.
+- 1st The approval of the updated to Education and Training Policy Handbook attached. - 2nd The Education and Training Policy Handbook as attached will supersede any similarly named document(s) currently in practice. - 3rd All concerned should be notified of the implementation of the above from the date of issue of this decree.